 Source is important

 After the introduction diet, we will be on the full GAPS diet, where we can eat all of the allowed foods.
-This lasts for about two years.
+This lasts for about two years for most people.
 There are so many options, and it is really a very delicious way to eat!

-The next episodes in this series will be a bunch of recipes, where I show you exactly how to make all of the foods you’ll need for the GAPS introduction diet.
-Make sure you’re subscribed so you don’t miss those recipes!
+Here on my blog I share lots of GAPS recipes, where I show you exactly how to make all of the foods you’ll need for the GAPS introduction diet.
+Make sure you’re subscribed so you don’t miss the recipes!

 THE GAPS DIET FOR DUMMIES, PART 4 VIDEO